 VR VIPs at the 2022 NMEDA Conference & Expo

 NMEDA values the dedicated VR professionals whose work enables individuals to overcome employment barriers.
-We were delighted to host 20 VR professionals representing 13 states at the 2021 NMEDA Annual Conference & Auto Mobility Expo.
+We were delighted to host over 40 VR professionals representing 16 states at the 2022 NMEDA Annual Conference & Auto Mobility Expo.
 These “VR VIPs” were provided with financial assistance to facilitate their attendance at the conference.
-In addition to attending education sessions, exploring the expo hall, interacting with mobility equipment dealers and manufacturers, and networking with colleagues from across the United States, VR VIPs were also provided with various driver rehabilitation and vehicle modification resources during a private event hosted by the NMEDA and ADED Boards of Directors.
-We look forward to hosting even more VR VIPs—and holding even more VR-centric education sessions and events—at the co-located NMEDA and ADED conferences in 2022.
+In addition to attending an exclusive education session, exploring the expo hall, interacting with mobility equipment dealers and manufacturers, and networking with colleagues from across the United States, VR VIPs were also provided with various driver rehabilitation and vehicle modification resources during a private social event hosted by the NMEDA and ADED Boards of Directors.
+We look forward to hosting even more VR VIPs—and holding even more VR-centric sessions and events—at the next co-located NMEDA and ADED conferences in 2023.